AlphaGoob/Linksys-AE1000-Mac/README.md

 # Linksys-AE1000-Mac
 Kext for Linksys AE1000 WiFi USB Dongle.

 You can use it for macOS on you Mac or on a Hackintosh system.

-// Notes:
+// Notes
 The WiFi is working but it is not a ideal solution.
 Everytime you start macOS you need to connect to your WiFi manually (steps 7-9).
 Also if you don't use the WiFi for about 15 minutes it will loose it connection and you will connect manually again.

-// Tested on:
+// Tested on
 * macOS 10.13 High Sierra
 * macOS 10.14 Mojave
 * macOS 10.15 Catalina